 Where?
 Herbert Park, Dublin

 What?
-Europe's largest BBQ festival returns for its 6th year.
+Europe's largest BBQ festival returns for its 9th season.
 Celebrate the art of cooking with fire and smoke.
 All chefs must use natural charcoal and wood; no gas or electricity!

 Where?
 Enniscorthy, Wexford

 What?
 A winning combination of food with live rockabilly, rock’n’roll and rhythm and blues.
 Grub + music = the craic!
 What more could you want?!

 How?
 Visit Enniscorthy on a direct 2-hour train journey from Dublin